 Attribute Sets are collections of global attributes that have something in common.

-Configuration Attributes act like a vehicle or an interface that holds the values for customisation fields on the product options (for example Size, Material, Colour).
+Configuration Attributes act like a vehicle or an interface that holds the values for customization fields on the product options (for example Size, Material, Color).

 Global attributes are related to attribute sets through a junction object called an Attribute Item, which has lookups to each of the other objects (Configuration Attribute and Attribute Set).